ynagatomo/ARBasicApp/README.md

 ### Procedural Animations

-You can modify the procedural frame animation.
+You can modify the procedural frame animations.

 - The assets of AR/VR scenes are defined in `ARSceneSpec.swift` file.
 It defines the USDZ model files, sound files, and procedural animation's parameters.
 - The procedure of frame animations is defined in `AnimationModel.swift` file.